cuky23/resize_disk_scripts/README.md

 Break down of all that fdisk stuff.
 This will delete all partitions past 2 and recreate them bigger, it then forces the partition type of 5 back to LINUX LVM

-Then it runs partprobe to tell OS about changes with out reboot, the runs the standard extend disk stuff.
+Then it runs partprobe to tell OS about changes with out reboot, then runs the standard extend disk stuff.

 I use this with vagrant as a post shell-provision script, so that I can create mini diskimages with packer, then resize them on 1st boot. works well for me.